Sohaib90/Sohaib90/README.md

 </h1>

 🔭 I’m currently working as a Software Engineer at Accenture building software solutions for Autonomous vehicles.

 🌱 I’m currently learning 3D graphics programming, Maya Python API, and Animation Programming.

 👯 I’m looking to collaborate with Technical Artists in the game/film industry so I can build up my portfolio.

-🤔 I’m looking for help with changing my career field from being a software engineer to a technical artist 📫 How to reach me: sohaib.arshid101@gmail.com
+🤔 I’m looking for help with changing my career field from being a software engineer to a technical artist.

+📫 How to reach me: sohaib.arshid101@gmail.com

-⚡ Fun fact: I love animated movies which has finally pushed me to learn about film and animation
+⚡ Fun fact: I love animated movies which has finally pushed me to learn about film and animation.

 <!--
 **Sohaib90/Sohaib90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.